 Team Building Workshop Program

 The Team Building Workshop (TBW) Program pairs independent specialized consultant services with the management team of a local agency to assist with problem solving, developing organizational goals and objectives, and/or team building within the agency.
 POST has an approved list of over 20 presenters to present/facilitate the workshop.
-The facilitation of the workshop by a POST approved, impartial, non-client agency employee is crucial to the success of each workshop.
+The facilitation of the workshop by a POST-approved, impartial, non-client agency employee is crucial to the success of each workshop.
+Only POST-approved presenters, on the provided list, may be selected to conduct the workshop.

-Upon approval, a list of approved presenters will be sent to the agency.
-The client agency is responsible for selecting a presenter from the list.
-Once a presenter has been selected, and agrees to present the TBW for the organization, the presenter typically starts an interactive three-phase process that includes:
+Upon approval, the client agency is responsible for selecting a presenter from the list.
+Once a presenter has been selected and agrees to present the TBW for the organization, the presenter typically starts an interactive three-phase process that includes:

-- Workshop Session: Sixteen (16) to twenty-four (24) hours are set aside for group work at an off-site location.
+- Workshop Session: Sixteen (16) to twenty-four (24) hours are set aside for group work at a location selected by the client agency.
 During the workshop, an action plan is developed to solve identified problems, set goals or objectives, and/or team build.
+The presenter will return the completed TBW Action Plan to POST.

 (16 or 24 hour workshop session)